JGRennison/OpenTTD-patches/README.md

 * Increase number of available rail track types from 16 to 32 [imported](http://www.tt-forums.net/viewtopic.php?f=33&t=74365) (added in v0.13.0)

+* Cargo type orders, this allows order load/unload types to be set per cargo type [imported](https://www.tt-forums.net/viewtopic.php?p=1047749) (added in v0.15.0)
+  This has been modified so that cargo dest can follow orders with different load/unload types.

+* Random town road reconstruction [imported](https://www.tt-forums.net/viewtopic.php?f=33&t=36438) (added in v0.15.0)
+  This has been modified to change the setting scale.
+This defaults to off.

+* When building tunnels, open new viewports at the far end of the tunnel [imported](https://www.tt-forums.net/viewtopic.php?f=33&t=72639) (added in v0.15.0)

 * Performance improvements
   * Improve dedicated server performance.
 Up to approximately 2.5x faster. (added in v0.8.1)
   * Improve cargodest link graph calculation performance.
 Up to approximately 33% faster. (added in v0.8.1)